tedneward/fusionauth-hello-world/GUIDE.md

 ## Code: Keep out the unauthenticated
 If you take a moment right now to browse to our [secret page](http://localhost:3000/secrets.html), you'll see pretty quickly that it doesn't matter whether we've authenticated to the application or not, we can still see the secrets.
 Not great!

+Typically, we secure pages and resources from the back-end,

 ## Dashboard: Add a User
 This is all great, but obviously it doesn't scale well: if everybody has to share the same credentials as our security administrator, something's going to break down pretty quickly.
 Let's add a (non-admin) user to the database.